Future of Letchworth Consultation

 We are committed to continuing the conversation, as developments with the North Herts Local Plan progress, so please visit these pages again in the future for further information.

-Phase One of the consultation ran between Autumn 2018 and the end of 2018.
-During this time, we set out to gain feedback on emerging themes of importance in relation to life in our unique town, with a broad focus on housing, transport, design and the economy.
+During Autumn 2018, we set out to gain feedback on emerging themes of importance in relation to life in our unique town, with a broad focus on housing, transport, design and the economy.

-We delivered newsletters to each household in Letchworth about the consultation and how to get involved.
-The newsletter can be found here.
+- We delivered newsletters to each household in Letchworth about the consultation and how to get involved.

-We held the following pop-up events and enjoyed speaking to many local people who came to visit us:
+- We held pop-up events and enjoyed speaking to many local people who came to visit us between October - December 2018.

-We attracted over 1,500 visitors to our interactive letchworthgardencity.commonplace.is website, mapping local feedback and suggested improvements for specific localities within the town.
+- Over 1,500 visitors responded on our interactive website, mapping local feedback and suggested improvements for specific localities within the town.

 Phase Two Consultation